 We have seen a significant increase in enquiries about the menopause in recent months.
 At this stage, from a strict legal perspective, the menopause is not, in itself, protected under the Equality Act.
 However, it can be captured by protection from age, sex...

-If you feel that you have been discriminated against due to gender reassignment our specialists will be happy to discuss your case with you.
-We appreciate that this is often a difficult time and we have a range of funding options available to help.
+If an individual feels that they have been discriminated against due to gender reassignment our specialists will be happy to discuss the case with you.
+We appreciate that this is often a difficult time and we have a range of funding options available to help both potential claimants and defendants in these matters.
 In some circumstances we may be able to offer a ‘no win no fee arrangement’.
-Please complete our online enquiry form or call us on 0203 816 9302 and we will be happy to discuss your options and guide you through the process.
+Please complete our online enquiry form or call us on 01616 966 229 and we will be happy to discuss your options and guide you through the process.